nanomq/NanoMQ-SylixOS/README.md

 Please be aware that this repository requires RealEVO IDE in Windows

-1. nanomq-base
+1. nanomq
-2. nanomq-app
+2. nng
-3. nanomq-so
+3. SylixOS-Base